Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ---------------------

-### 6.8 Input Validation - AragonId should be checked for empty string
+### 6.8 Input Validation - aragonId should be checked for empty string

 | Severity     | Status    | Remediation Comment |
 |:------------:|:---------:| ------------------- |